wombleton/gitlaw-nz/acts/C/Climate Change Response Act 2002.md

     *   (c) provides altered, false, incomplete, or misleading information to the Minister or the EPA or any other person in respect of a matter in this Part.

-    (2) Every person who is convicted of an offence against subsection (1) is liable on conviction on indictment to either or both of---
+    (2) Every person who is convicted of an offence against subsection (1) is liable on conviction to either or both of---

     *   (a) imprisonment for a term not exceeding 5 years:

     *   (b) a fine not exceeding $50,000\.

     Section 263: inserted, on 1 January 2013, by [section 100][799] of the Climate Change Response (Emissions Trading and Other Matters) Amendment Act 2012 (2012 No 89).

+    Section 263(2): amended, on 4 October 2013, by [regulation 3(1)][809] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 #### Offence in relation to release of synthetic greenhouse gases